oyvind-ege/tic-tac-toe-rust/README.md

-# Tic-Tac-Toe in Rust
+# My Tic-Tac-Toe Game in Rust

-A command-line tic-tac-toe game written in Rust, featuring human vs AI gameplay with a minimax algorithm implementation.
+A command-line tic-tac-toe game I built while learning Rust.
+You can play against an AI opponent that uses the minimax algorithm to make optimal moves.

-## Features
+## What It Does

-- **Human vs AI gameplay** with computer opponent, making optimal choices
-- **Minimax algorithm** for optimal AI decision making
-- **Modular architecture** with clear separation of concerns
-- **Extensible design** supporting multiple player types and AI strategies
+- **Play against the computer** - the AI uses minimax to make good moves
+- **Clean code structure** - I tried to organize things in a way that makes sense
+- **Room to grow** - designed as best as I could, so I can add new features later

 ## Architecture